dhoomakethu/plgx-esp/README.md

         .
         .
         Server is up and running```

+    On latest versions of Mac OSX, the port 5000 is used by airplay reciever , to use another port run the handy script `./start_esp.sh`

 7. Log on to server using following URL using the latest version of Chrome or Firefox browser.